lvgl/lvgl/env_support/cmsis-pack/README.md

 ### A. For Windows users

-Update the '**CMSIS_PACK_PATH**' accordingly (Usually just replace the name gabriel with your own windows account name is sufficient.).

 Update the '**PATH_TO_ADD**' to point to the installation folders of **7Zip** and **xmllint**.

 Launch the git-bash and go to the cmsis-pack folder.